Norm$\times$Direction: Restoring the Missing Query Norm in Vision Linear Attention

-\begin{proposition} Softmax attention is query norm-aware. \end{proposition} \begin{proof} Without loss of generality, we assume the sum of the positive sequence have, $\sum_{i=1}^N\Phi(x_i)=1$, and directly set query norm as a scaler $c \in \mathbb{R}$.
+\begin{proof} Without loss of generality, we assume the sum of the positive sequence have, $\sum_{i=1}^N\Phi(x_i)=1$, and directly set query norm as a scaler $c \in \mathbb{R}$.
 Then, the PSE of $\mathbf{x}$ degraded into Shannon entropy as,

 When query norm varies, the PSE is,

 Due to the definition of $L_p$ norm, $\lim_{p\to\infty}||x||_p=x_{max}$,and $x_i\in [0,1]$, we have $||x||_p<=x_{max}$ for $p>1$.
 Therefore,

 When $c \to +\infty$, $(\frac{\Phi(x_i)}{\Phi(x_{max})})^c \to 0$ for all $x_i \ne x_{max}$: